yupenghe/REPTILE/EXAMPLE.md

 	-s mESC \
 	-o tmp/REPTILE_model
 ```
+The parameters of the enhancer model are stored in the output file `tmp/REPTILE_model.reptile`.

-## Predict the enhancer activity of VISTA elements
+### Predict the enhancer activity of VISTA elements
+With the trained enhancer model, we then apply REPTILE to predict the enhancer activity in test dataset,
+which contain 545 elements from VISTA enhancer browser.
+Simiarly, we first preprocess the test data.
 ```bash
 REPTILE_preprocess.py \
 	data/data_info_mESC_E11_5.tsv \